 The Tour

-We discussed the history of Mamshit, visited the wealthy house and then climbed the tower.
+We discussed the history of Mamshit, visited the wealthy house, and climbed the Tower.

-Since the city was in the middle of the desert water is critical.
-Close to the tower you can find aqueducts:
+Since the city is in the middle of the desert, water is critical.
+Close to the Tower, you can find aqueducts:

-But where the water was coming from?
-There are barely any rains in this area.
+But where was the water coming from?
+There is barely any rain in this area.
 Well, most of the water came from Mamshit Stream.

-The inhabitants of ancient Mamshit built a number of dams to collect the water.
-Today, three of these dams can clearly be seen.
+The inhabitants of ancient Mamshit built several dams to collect the water.
+Today, three of these dams can be seen.
 The lower dam was renovated during the British mandate and was used by the camel-mounted police.
 Further down the stream, a well has been dug.

 One of the damns:

-Then we headed to The Western Church (St Nilus Church).
+Then we headed to The Western Church (Saint Nilus Church).

 Closeup of the mosaics:

-The tour lasted about an hour, and it was lovely.
+The tour lasted about an hour, and it was a lovely tour.
 But even in the winter, it can be hot in this area.
-So definitely wear sunscreen (most of the tour is under the sun).
+So wear sunscreen (most of the tour is under the sun).

-After the tour, we went to another area of the market (#10 on the site plan).
-This area had mostly handmade items and different activities for kids.
+After the tour, we went to another market area (#10 on the map).
+This area had primarily handmade items and different activities for kids.

 At this stand, kids could create clay jars.